- Estimated Time of Arrival

-7. Do not bring live poultry, birds, pets or any other animals onto the bus (except guide dogs accompanying the blind).
+7. Do not bring live poultry, birds, pets or any other animals onto the bus (except qualified guide dogs accompanying a blind person).

-8. Each passenger is allowed to carry only parcel(s) of a total volume not exceeding 0.1m3 and a total weight not exceeding 5 kg and not containing goods of a dangerous or offensive nature.
+8. Do not carry parcel(s) of a total volume exceeding 0.1m3, or of a total weight exceeding 5 kg or containing goods of a dangerous or offensive nature.
 The parcel(s) shall not occupy any seat and shall not be placed in the gangway or stairway of the bus.
 Passengers taking "A" route or "NA" route may carry on board one piece of luggage of maximum size of 71x56x26cm (28x22x10 inch) and one piece of hand luggage of maximum size of 56x36x23cm (22x14x9 inch).
 “E” route, “N” route, “R” route, “S” route and “X” route passengers may carry on board one piece of luggage of maximum size of 71x56x26cm (28x22x10 inch).

-9. To carry compressed oxygen cylinder(s) for self-medical use (‘oxygen cylinder(s)’) onto a bus, a passenger should:
+10. To carry compressed oxygen cylinder(s) for self-medical use ('oxygen cylinder(s)') onto a bus:

-I. show that the cylinder(s) is/are for self-medical use by inhaling the oxygen through a nasal cannula or oxygen mask connecting to the oxygen cylinder(s);
+I. show to the bus captain that the cylinder(s) is/are for self-medical use by inhaling the oxygen through a nasal cannula or oxygen mask connecting to the oxygen cylinder(s);